eandmsz/cosmic-calc/README.md

 # COSMIC Calculator
 Calculator for the COSMIC desktop

-- Native Rust applicaiton: No dependency on any other language (no wrappers for C or Python modules)
+- Native Rust applicaiton.
+No dependency on any other language (no wrappers for C or Python)
-- Focusing on simplicity, ease of use, logical button layout, touch friendly operation: We have identified many features missing from other Linux calculators
+- Focusing on simplicity, ease of use, touch friendly operation, logical and aesthetic layout
-- IEEE 754 double-precision floating-point precision: We want to keep it fast and lightweight and having more precision wouldn't make pracital sense
+- IEEE 754 double-precision (64-bit) floating-point precision
+- Stateful operation for more intuitive workflow

 # Features:
 - Repeat last operation using =